dandelionlabs-io/token-vesting-indexer/README.md

 1. Import the repository and `cd` into the new directory.
 2. Run `npm install`.
 3. Copy the file `.env.example` to `.env`, and:
-   - Input an INFURA or ALCHEMY url in `REMOTE_HTTP`.
+   - Add an `INFURA` or `ALCHEMY` url in `RPC_URL`.
-   - Input a vesting factory smart contract address in `FACTORY_CONTRACT_ADDRESS`.
+   - Add a vesting factory smart contract address in `FACTORY_CONTRACT_ADDRESS`.
-4. Replace the `syncedBlockHeight` property value in `config/sync-status.json` with the Block Number of Factory's deployed Transaction number.
+   - Add a `ETHERSCAN_API_KEY`
+   - Add a postgres database parameters
 5. Finally, run the bot `node index.js`.

 ### Restarting

-1. Make sure you remove any `.json` files from the folder `./data`.
-2. Make sure `config/poolsConfig.json` file is empty.
-3. Replace the `syncedBlockHeight` property value in `config/sync-status.json` with the Block Number of Factory's deployed Transaction number.
+If you want to restart the process and reload all the events again, you can simply delete the record with key `syncedBlockHeight` from the `Settings` table.

 ## Troubleshooting